sapiens/SqlFu/README.markdown

 * Transient errors resilience
 * Support for: SqlServer 2012+ (Azure included).
 TBA: Sqlite, Postgres, MySql

+**Version 3 is not compatible with previous versions**

 ## How SqlFu should be used

-It's important to understand that SqlFu is **NOT** a light ORM.
+It's important to understand that SqlFu is **NOT** a (light) ORM.
 While an ORM abstracts sql and gives us the illusion of working with a 'object database', SqlFu maps data from a query result to a POCO and provides helpers which use POCOs as a data source.
 Simply put, an object in SqlFu is a data _source_ or _destination_.
 There are no relational table to object and back mappings that magically generate sql.

 The strongly typed helpers or sql builders are just that: a specialised string builder which uses expressions, there is no Linq involved.
 In SqlFu we think Sql but we write it mostly in C#.
-A POCO usually repre

-**Version 3 is not compatible with previous versions**
+Think of SqlFu as a powerful facade for Ado.Net.

+Usually we use a POCO (a defined or anonymous type) to represent a table or a view.
+SqlFu helpers are flexible enough for most one table queries, but if you need to join tables, you should either write the sql as string (not really recommended) or create a db view (recommended) or a stored procedure.

+SqlFu is designed to be used in a cloud environment and it works great inside DDD/CQRS apps or simple CRUD apps.

 ### Note for contributors

 Please create your pull requests to target the "devel" branch.
 "Master" is only for released code.
 Thank you.

 ## Why should you use it
 The main USP (unique selling proposition - advantage) of SqlFu  is  **Versatility**.
 This is the reason I've developed it.
 I need it more flexibility and the micro-orm I was using (peta poco) didn't have it and if other micro-orms had it, they were too slow.